TheTechAngle/TheTechAngle.github.io/AWS/_posts/AWS_IAM.md

 * aws iam get-access-key-last-used --access-key-id ABCDEFGHIJKLMNOP can be used to determine whether any applications are still using an old key.
 * Users assigned Access key id - username, secret access key - password for programmatic access
 * New users have NO permissions when created

+### Using IAM Roles with EC2

+* Create role -> choose service that will be using it (EC2) -> administrative access
+* Ec2 -> actions -> attach IAM role -> choose the role
+* JSON form of the access policy will be available on aws
+* No credentials stored on the ec2 instance